 - Schizoaffective disorder.
 Schizoaffective disorder is a disorder with chronic symptoms of both schizophrenia and a mood disorder (either bipolar—with manic and depressive episodes—or depression).

 - Delusional disorder.
-Delusional disorder (formerly known as paranoid disorder) is defined by the presence of delusion, though they don’t usually have as many behavior symptoms.
+Delusional disorder (formerly known as paranoid disorder) is defined by the presence of delusion, though they don’t usually have as many behavioral symptoms.
 While hallucinations may be present, they are always related to the delusions.

 There are other types of psychotic disorders, and other disorders that can have features of psychosis.
 For example, schizophreniform disorder has all of the symptoms of schizophrenia, but only lasts one to six months.